haczqyf/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a postdoctoral fellow at the [CSSI, Kellogg School of Management](https://www.kellogg.northwestern.edu/research/science-of-science.aspx) at Northwestern University, United States.
-My research is broadly concerned with computational social science and combines theories and methods from network science, sociology, machine learning and data science.
-The general goal of my work is to better understand the structure, functioning and consequences of complex large-scale networks across a number of empirical domains including citation networks, social networks and collaboration networks.
+My research is broadly concerned with the science of science, and combines theories and methods from network science, machine learning, data science, and sociology.
+The general goal of my work is to measure and predict innovations in research institutions with large-scale data sets on scientific fundings, publications and their broad impacts on various facets of human society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/Yifan_Qian_CV.pdf" "newtab" >}}CV{{< /staticref >}}.